 Before making any drastic decisions about spaying or neutering a chinchilla, it’s essential to understand what best practices to follow and when these procedures are typically advised.

 In nearly all scenarios, we would not recommend fixing, neutering, or spaying a chinchilla.
 The primary reason for this is because it’s dangerous.
 It’s also rarely necessary.

 The big issue is with the anesthesia needed for these procedures.
-That’s what carries the most risk for a chinchilla.
+That’s what carries the most health risk for a chinchilla.

 Especially since chinchillas naturally get scared easily, and anesthesia under stress is always a risk with an animal this small.